 Validation

 Logical validation checks are constraints expressed in XSD, and they apply to the logical values of the Infoset.
 Hence, parsing MUST successfully construct the Infoset before validation checks can be performed.
-This implies that validation errors cannot affect the parsing or unparsing of data.
+This implies that Validation Errors cannot affect the parsing or unparsing of data.

 DFDL processors MAY provide both validating and non-validating behaviors on either or both of parse and unparse.
 (A DFDL implementation could support validate on parse, but not support it on unparse and still be considered conforming.)